 Gen ZGen Z is the newest generation to the workforce, but that makes them far from the shyest.
 This generation wants multiple check-ins with their manager throughout the week and hopes to interact with their boss at least daily.
 This generation is done with formal reviews and feels more comfortable with quick, regular feedback sessions rather than quarterly reviews.
 Since they have grown up surrounded by tech, a platform to provide these check-ins would be best to suit their needs.

 We invite you to begin a conversation with us.
-We are passionate about this topic and have real, hands-on experiences to share with you.
+We are passionate about building better performance management solutions and have real, hands-on experiences to share with you.
 Our goal is to be helpful to you as you explore the best ways and options to succeed.